 "If you call this conspiring," Maura said, opening the bag and pulling out the ring Jane had chosen for herself.
 "You bought it, so I wanted to at least have some way of surprising you with it.
 Your hand, please."
 Giving Maura one of the deep-dimpled grins she adored so much, Jane lifted her right hand, and Maura cleared her throat and took it.
 "If we were going to do this technically, I would have to say that yes, you chose this ring.
 But I'm the one giving it to you now, and putting it on you.
 Jane Clementine Rizzoli."

 Upon saying the name, Maura gave Jane's hand a reassuring squeeze, and Jane did not avert her gaze again.
 Jane was finding it difficult to maintain a steady heartbeat, a steady rhythm to her breathing.
-She had heard Maura say her full name before, but there was something entirely different about the way it sounded now.
-There was a seriousness, a reverence, in Maura's tone that Jane had not been expecting, and she was painfully aware of the fact that her hand was trembling as Maura slid the ring onto her finger.
+She had heard Maura say her full name before, but there was something different about the way it sounded now.
+There was a seriousness, a reverence, in Maura's tone that Jane had not been expecting, and she felt her hand was trembling as Maura slid the ring onto her finger.

-"I should certainly hope not," Maura replied.
+"I should hope not," Maura replied.
 "Jane, in spite of some of the more frightening things we've had to face together, I know you are the best thing that's ever happened to me.
-You're the one who made me feel as though I could have a place here, a home here.
+You're the one who made me feel as though I could have a home here.
 You've done more than anyone else to help me adapt to this environment.
 Perhaps in time I'd have figured it out for myself, but you sped up the process considerably, and you made it enjoyable.
-You are someone in whom I can confide entirely and shamelessly.
+You are someone in whom I can confide without shame or fear.
 Also, I think you are the only thing in my life I've ever really fought for."
 She shrugged.
 "I became accustomed to people and patients underestimating my abilities because I was a woman, and I was content to let my actions speak for themselves.
 Other times, I just let Garrett stand up for me.
 I didn't believe there was anything I could do to change my situation or the way people perceived me.
 I think I let myself become passive.

 "You forced me to change that, whether you meant to or not.
 I've taken risks here and done things I never would have dreamt of a year ago, and I regret none of it.
 For once, I really stood up for myself and fought for my own happiness—which, as you said, it is our job to pursue.
 All of it was done for your sake, Jane, because I love you so much and you mean everything to me.
 Having gone through so much of my life without knowing you, I know what the alternative would be if you weren't in it.
 I know there are so many things I can look forward to with you that I never would have even imagined before I met you, and that excites me beyond words.
 I know there will be hard times ahead for us, and that our life together won't always be one happy event after another.
 But you have brought so much joy, so much energy, so much determination in to my already enthusiastic approach to life, that I don't see how anything could permanently come between us.
 My vow is to always stand up for you, stand with you, and fight for you, for as long as we both shall live."